joppuyo/disable-drop-cap-v2/readme.txt

 ### 2.0.0 (2021-XX-XX)
 * Breaking change: change plugin slug to disable-drop-cap
 * Breaking change: remove vendor file from repository
+* Breaking change: minimum PHP version is now 7.2 since there are no Docker images for earlier versions on WordPress 5.5.
+PHP 7.1 support ended in 2019 anyway.

 ### 1.3.1 (2021-09-20)
 * Fix: Fix deprecation error in WordPress 5.8